 No Sew Cat Bed - Click here for instructions

 - NEW!!
 Build squirrel boxes.
 After our squirrel orphans are weaned, we need to teach them to survive outdoors.
 We hang these special boxes in trees in their enclosures.
 They get used to sleeping in the boxes and using them for shelter and protection, Then when we release each squirrel, we hang its box up in a tree at the release site so they can continue to use it as a safe place until they decide they want to venture out on their own.
 Help us by putting your woodworking skills to use building these important boxes.
 We can use as many as you can build!

 Create your own donation drive.
 Use our wish list HERE

 - Recycle aluminum cans.
 Collect soda or pop tabs and donate them to DCHS.

 - Have a coin drive, with benefits going to DCHS.

-Have a sale and donate the proceeds to DCHS.
-Bake sale, garage sale, craft sale, you name it!
+Have a sale - bake sale, garage sale, craft sale, you name it! - and donate the proceeds to DCHS.